0xc4b4l/Shellcoding/README.md

 # Reversing and analyzing shellcode
 In this repo I will be reversing and trying to understand how random shellcode payloads work at a low level.
 Using msfvenom and shellstorm to find fun chunks of shellcode to analyze.
 This will help me learn more ASM and also learn some new shellcoding skills and tool.

-- Case study 1 - calling setuid(0) and spawning /bin/sh
+- Case study 1 - Calling setuid(0) and spawning /bin/sh
 - Case study 2 - Reads /etc/passwd
+- Case study 3 - Tiny bind shell

 **Useful commands**